siemens/mtda/docs/build.rst

 KVM
 ---

-If you do not have a Single Board Computer (SBC) such as the NanoPI NEO-LTS, you may start with KVM.
+If you do not have a Single Board Computer (SBC) such as the NanoPi NEO-LTS, you may start with KVM.
 Instead of controlling a physical device, MTDA will spawn a virtual machine.
 It will provide a virtual hard disk for the operating system, a virtual USB drive to install the system from and a virtual serial port to